catchpoint/WebPageTest.agent/docs/install.md

 wptagent currently supports Windows, Linux and OSX for desktop browsers as well as Android and iOS for mobile devices (mobile testing requires a host computer connected to drive the testing).
 If local traffic-shaping is enabled the agent will need to be able to elevate to admin/root.
 It is recommended that the agent itself not run as admin/root but that it can elevate without prompting which means disabling UAC on windows or adding the user account to the sudoers file on Linux and OSX (NOPASSWD in visudo).

 ## Software Requirements
-* Python 2.7 available on the path (python2.7 and  python-pip packages on Ubuntu/Debian) with the following modules installed (all available through pip):
+* Python 3.x available on the path with the following modules installed (all available through pip):
     * dnspython
     * monotonic
     * pillow